buildout/buildout/testrunnerrecipe/src/zc/recipe/testrunner/README.txt

 The rest-runner recipe has 2 options:

 - The distributions option takes the names of the distributions to be tested.
 These are not installed by the recipe.
-They must be installed by some other recipe.
+They must be installed by some other recipe (or using the buildout develop option).
+The distributions are in the form os setuptools requirements.
+Multiple distributions must be listed on separate lines.
 This option is required.

 - The script option gives the name of the script to generate, in the buildout bin directory.
 Of the option isn't used, the part name